henryrosalesmendez/EL_exp/README.md

 ```

 ## Tables
-Table 3 is generated with Table3-categories.py, which has an latex file as output.
+Table 3 is generated with Table3-categories.py, which has a latex file as output.
 ```sh
 python3 Table3-categories.py
 texi2pdf Table3-categories.tex